 - Don’t use too many breadcrumbs.
 Breadcrumbs will help bind the mixture together, but too many will tend to influence the flavor and consistency.

 - Don't use a bunch of herbs and spices.
 Let the ingredients speak for themselves.
-Here, just a simple sprinkle of Paul Prudhomme’s Seafood Magic (Grammy’s favorite) on the shrimp plus a little salt and pepper are all the seasonings you need.
+Here, just a simple sprinkle of Paul Prudhomme’s Seafood Magic (Grammie’s favorite) on the shrimp plus a little salt and pepper are all the seasonings you need.

 - Don't rush things.
 Give the flavors a chance to develop and meld.
 In this recipe, the unbelievable flavor develops from just the butter, onions, shrimp and mirliton, if given enough time.